- Does SUNY Cortland have an on-campus housing requirement?

-Every SUNY Cortland student receives a SUNY Cortland e-mail account which all campus offices use to send students important information regarding billing, refunds, registration, housing, etc. For information on computer services for students, visit the Technology Help Center.
+Every SUNY Cortland student receives a SUNY Cortland e-mail account which all campus offices use to send students important information regarding billing, refunds, registration, housing, etc. For information on computer services for students, visit the Information Resources.

 *myRedDragon is the campus portal that all students should sign into on a daily basis to receive important messges and information from campus offices.

 Each residence hall room is equipped with two outlets for computer network connection and access to the Internet.
 All residence halls have wired and wireless access.